-During the 2021 program year, HACSB will continue providing housing and public services to existing residents of HUD Public Housing units and HACSB-owned affordable housing units.
-To enhance the quality of HUD Public Housing units, HACSB anticipates completing the process of converting its original 1,215 HUD Public Housing units currently under HACSB's management and control to Section 8 units as part of HUD's Rental Assistance Demonstration (RAD) program.
-Additionally, the last time the HACSB opened enrollment for its waitlist for tenant-based rental assistance (Section 8) units was in February 2019.
-The HACSB is currently not taking applications.
+HACSB will continue providing housing and public services to existing residents of HACSB-owned affordable housing units.
+It has completed the process of converting HUD Public Housing units to Section 8 units as part of HUD's Rental Assistance Demonstration (RAD) program.
+As of HACSB's 2020 Annual Report there were 812 vouchers and 144 HASCS-owned units in Fontana.
+Additionally, the HACSB waitlist for tenant-based rental assistance (Section 8) units is closed.